holographicSol/OmegaFindv2/README.md

     Todo: Feed any errors encountered by patool back into the exception log.
           Refine exception log.
           Further test extraction compatibilies for adding further extraction compatibilities.
+          Possibly cat files.
+(There is a lot of file compatibility here).

     Omegafindv2 output tries to blend in with the dir/ls command.
 Simple and clean non verbose output.